junit-pioneer/junit-pioneer/CONTRIBUTING.md

 This can usually be a summary of the issue description and commit messages.
 Markdown syntax can be used and lines should usually not exceed 72 characters (exceptions are possible, e.g. to include stack traces).

-Once a pull request is ready to be merged, the developer will be asked to propose an action and body for the squashed commit and the maintainer will refine them when merging.
+Once a pull request is ready to be merged, the contributor will be asked to propose an action and body for the squashed commit and the maintainer will refine them when merging.